henkvancann/FNcompGordian/README.md

 ## Objective?
 This analysis provides an overview of the most advanced wallets, their funcionality, strengths and weaknesses.
-Erwin voegt nog een stukje toe!!!!
+Erwin voegt nog, maar Henk metselt al erdoor heen.